 Spring has sprung, which means now is the best time to fill your garden—or your windowsill—with new plant life.
-Below, we've rounded up all the places to find native seasonal plants (like the Seattle Audubon Society's 23rd Annual Spring Plant Sale Past Event Like List ), plants you can eat (like the Tilth Alliance's May Edible Plant Sale Past Event Like List ), bright blooms (like the Evergreen Chrysanthemum Society's Mum Plant Sale Past Event Like List ), and more, which you can also find on our spring plants calendar.
+Below, we've rounded up all the places to find native seasonal plants (like the Seattle Audubon Society's 23rd Annual Spring Plant Sale Past Event List ), plants you can eat (like the Tilth Alliance's May Edible Plant Sale Past Event List ), bright blooms (like the Evergreen Chrysanthemum Society's Mum Plant Sale Past Event List ), and more, which you can also find on our spring plants calendar.

 Found something you like and don't want to forget about it later?
 Click "Save Event" on any of the linked events below to add it to your own private list.